phaserjs/phaser-ce/README.md

 # Contributing

-The [Contributors Guide][contribute] contains full details on how to help with Phaser development.
+The [Contributors Guide][contribute] contains full details on how to help with Phaser CE development.
 The main points are:

 - Found a bug?
 Report it on [GitHub Issues][issues] and include a code sample.
 - Before submitting a Pull Request run `npm run test` and fix any errors.